 Individuals performing QC tests must demonstrate that they are proficient and capable of sampling and testing PCC or aggregate, where applicable, in accordance with the associated test procedures and Department requirements prior to commencement of related work.
-Ensure concrete testing is performed by a certified concrete technician [Michigan Concrete Association (MCA) Level I Concrete Field Testing Technician or ACI Concrete Field Testing Technician - Grade I].
-The period of effectiveness for the ACI certification is reduced from 5 years to 3 years.
-Ensure any adjustments to the JMF are made by a certified concrete technician [MCA Level II or Precast/Prestressed Concrete Institute (PCI) Level III].
+Ensure concrete testing is performed by a certified concrete technician (MCA Level I Concrete Field Testing Technician or ACI Concrete Field Testing Technician - Grade I).
+Ensure any adjustments to the JMF are made by a certified concrete technician (MCA Level II, NPCA PQS Level II - QA/QC, or PCI Level III).